-This Issue is 100% Underwritten by [●] in the capacity of Underwriter to the Issue.
-The Underwriting agreement is dated [●].
+This Issue is 100% Underwritten by Smart Horizon Capital Advisors Private Limited (Formerly Known as Shreni Capital Advisors Private Limited) in the capacity of Underwriter to the Issue.
+The Underwriting agreement is dated June 03, 2025.
 Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters are several and are subject to certain conditions specified therein.
 The Underwriters have indicated their intention to underwrite the following number of specified securities being issued through this issue: